 In fiscal year 2017, the Committee approved the Korn/Ferry International Long Term Performance Unit Plan (the "LTPU Plan").
 The Company's named executive officers are eligible to participate in the LTPU Plan; currently Mr. Mulrooney and Mr. Arian are the only named executive officers that participate.
 The purpose of the LTPU Plan is to promote the success of the Company by providing a select group of management and highly compensated employees with nonqualified supplemental retirement benefits as an additional means to attract, motivate and retain such employees.
 Pursuant to the LTPU Plan, the Committee may grant cash-based unit awards (the "Unit Awards").
 Unless a participant dies or becomes disabled, or makes an election in accordance with the LTPU Plan, each vested Unit Award will pay out an annual benefit of \$25,000 (subject to a potential performance adjustment) for each of five years commencing on the seventh anniversary of the grant date.
 Subject to the terms of the LTPU Plan, participants may elect to have their annual benefits start on a later date and/or pay out in a lower annual amount over a greater number of years.
 The Unit Awards granted to Messrs.
-Mulrooney and Arian vest upon the following circumstances: (i) the fourth anniversary of the grant date, subject to continued service as of such date; (ii) death or disability, or (iv) a change of control event (as defined in the LTPU Plan).
+Mulrooney and Arian vest upon the following circumstances: (i) the fourth anniversary of the grant date, subject to continued service as of such date; (ii) the later of the grantee's 65th birthday and the second anniversary of the grant date, subject to continued service as of such date; (ii) the later of event (as defined in the LTPU Plan).